 The following transcript has been altered for readability.

-Ha Nguyen: Thank you again to the Dragonboat team for hosting us.
+Thank you again to the Dragonboat team for hosting us.
 I’ve been a big fan of the product for quite some time.
 I’m excited today to co-teach this webinar on startup growth with my colleague Garrett Kelly.
-We’re going to talk about the strategic planning process and specifically it’s geared for startup growth.
-However, if you are a later stage company, I promise that you’ll walk away with a few tips and tricks that you can hopefully go back to your companies and start to implement.
+We’re going to talk about the strategic planning process and specifically, it’s geared for startup growth.
+However, if you are a later-stage company, I promise that you’ll walk away with a few tips and tricks that you can hopefully go back to your companies and start to implement.
 First, a little bit about us so I’ll share a little bit about my background.
 I have been in tech in Silicon Valley for the last 22 years.
 My early career started at eBay.
-Back when it was an early stage startup back in 2000, and I cut my teeth in product.
+Back when it was an early-stage startup back in 2000, I cut my teeth in product.

 I was a product executive at eBay for five years.
 And then VP of product at four other generally Series A startups and a bunch of marketplace startups.
 After 16 years of product leadership, I moved into the world of venture capital where I was a founding partner.
 I started investing in tech startups.
 I was starting to apply all the product principles that I learned in my 16 years of product leadership into the investing world and I think it actually served me quite well.
 In the fall of 2020, the Swimply founders had pitched to me, and for those of you who may not know about Swimply, it’s essentially the Airbnb of swimming pools.

 It allows homeowners to rent out their pools locally and by the hour to their neighbors.
 It completely blew up during the pandemic.
 I loved the story so much that I not only wanted to invest in Swimply, but I also begged the founders to let me join the company.
 I joined as the first full-time employee of the company.
 I’ll kick it off to Garrett to introduce himself.